gkapoor1/htmlmail/README.txt

 Important
 ---------

-Remember that many email clients will not be happy with certain code, your CSS may conflict with a web-mail providers CSS and HTML in email may expose security hazards.
-Beyond this, if your still really, really must have HTML in your email, you may find this module useful.
+Remember that many email clients will not be happy with certain code.
+Your CSS may conflict with a web-mail provider's CSS, and HTML in email may expose security vulnerabilities.
+Beyond this, if you still really, really must have HTML in your email, you may find this module useful.

 Maintainers